quarkslab/irma/README.md

 Ansible will ask you the sudo password (`-K` option),

 To run one or more specific actions you can use tags.
-For example, if you want to re-provision NGinx, run the same command, but add `--tags=nginx`.
+For example, if you want to re-provision Nginx, run the same command, but add `--tags=nginx`.
 You can combine multiple tags.